The Ultimate First Time At Paintball Guide

 (DL) — Are you a beginner to paintball?
 You want paintball tips before you go.
-If this is your very first time coming out with a corporate group, bachelor party or birthday party, this ultimate guide is your secret weapon to your first day of recball.
+If this is your very first time coming out with a corporate group, bachelor party or birthday party, this ultimate guide is your secret weapon to your first day of recreational paintball aka rec ball.

 Even if you are only heading out to play with a couple of friends as walk-ons, we got you covered.

-Are You A True Beginner Who’s Never Played Paintball — Start with This Video
+Are You A True Beginner Who’s Never Played Paintball — Start with This Pregame Rules & Safety Instructional Video.

-They can.
-The closer you are to an opponent the more it can sting.
+The closer you are to an opponent the more a round paintball can sting.
 Beginners don’t often get close to each other when playing.
 As a new player, you can expect to be hit from a much greater distance where the sensation of being hit is uncomfortable at worst.

 How Much is Paint?

 Let’s get our basics down.
 Be advised, don’t call paintballs, bullets.
 It’s paint.
 You don’t need more “shots”.
 You need more “paint”.
 In the game, they are known as ’rounds’ or ’round balls’ because a more lethal version known as a First Strike Round (FSR) exists and are permitted by game type and field owner discretion.

 A case of paint has 2000 rounds of paint.
 Four bags to a box.
 That’s 500 per bag.
 Keeping up so far?
 Good.
 A loader holds about 180 rounds.
 That means one bag of 500 will get you through 2 1/2 loaders full of paint.
 You can play from 6 to 8 games a day and depending on the field you play at, you can get 15 games in during a day.
 That’s the high side.